NISHANTH1107/LANGCHAIN-PDF-PROCESSOR/README.md

 - **3.** Ask Questions: After processing, you can input a question, and the chatbot will provide answers based on the content of the uploaded PDF.
 - **4.** YouTube Video Downloader: Enter a YouTube video URL and click "Download Video" to download the video to your system.
 - **5.** QR Code Generator: Provide any text or URL, and the app will generate a QR code for you to download.
+- **6.** Instagram Downloader: Enter the URL of a public Instagram post or video, and the app will download it to your system.